mjh65/navitab/README.md

 ### Shell/command-line

+Run `cmake --list-presets` to show all the current presets (in case this README is not up to date).

 Run `cmake --preset release` to configure the project for a stripped and optimised build, or `cmake --preset debug` for development and debugging.

 (There is also a CMake configuration `xcode` to generate an Xcode project, see above).

+Run `cmake --build --preset install` to create an install tree containing the Navitab products.
+By default this will be a directory called `install` in the project's top-level.
+This build uses the `release` configuration.

-Run `cmake --build --preset release` (or `cmake --build --preset debug`) to build all the Navitab products.
+Or run `cmake --build --preset release` (or `cmake --build --preset debug`) to build the Navitab products, but not the install tree.
+These builds use the CMake configuration of the same name.

 ### Platforms